Historicity of Jesus: Existence of historical Jesus

 Based on the criterion of embarrassment, scholars argue that the early Christian Church would not have invented the painful death of their leader.
+Scholars vary in their classification of the criterion of embarrassment, either treating it as a subset of the criterion of dissimilarity (Holmén, Polkow) or treating it as its own criterion (Allison, Casey).
 The criterion of embarrassment is also used to argue in favor of the historicity of the baptism of Jesus, given that John baptised for the remission of sins, although Jesus was viewed as without sin and this positioned John above Jesus.
+Yet, the usefulness of the criterion of embarrassment has also been questioned, as these dissimilarities do not in themselves prove that these oldest traditions are not also inventions.
+Nonetheless, other scholars use other methods besides the criteria such as memory studies for the baptism and other elements of the life of Jesus.

 In his popular book Did Jesus Exist?
 (2012), American New Testament scholar Bart Ehrman explained:

 Nearly all critical scholars agree at least on those points about the historical Jesus.
 But there is obviously a lot more to say, and that is where scholarly disagreements loom large – disagreements not over whether Jesus existed but over what kind of Jewish teacher and preacher he was.

 A distinction is made between 'the Jesus of history and the Christ of faith', and the historicity of the supernatural elements of the latter narrative, including his purported miracles or resurrection, are outside the reach of the historical methods.